IKONOS Stereo Satellite Imagery

 (Image Copyright © DigitalGlobe)

 The three main attributes of IKONOS stereo imagery are 360-degree pointing capability, a base-to-height (B/H) ratio of 0.6 and greater - similar in scope to aerial photography.
-Stereo products can be produced in either epipolar or map projection and can be acquired at most areas of the World.
+Stereo products can be produced in either epipolar or map projection and can be acquired in most areas of the World.

 Stereo products can be purchased as 11-bit or 8-bit data and are offered in the same accuracy levels as other IKONOS products.